List of scientific units named after people

 This is a list of scientific units named after people.
 For other lists of eponyms (names derived from people) see eponym.

-Note that by convention, the name of the unit is properly written in all-lowercase, but its abbreviation is capitalized.
+By convention, the name of the unit is properly written starting with a lowercase letter (except where any word would be capitalized), but the first letter of its symbol is a capital letter if it is derived from a proper name.